eumsmo/grupo-4/grupo4-semana2.md/grupo4-semana3.md

 #### WEB

-* Lançamento de Notas das atividade
-* Lançamento de Faltas do conteúdo
+* Back-End do Diário do Aluno
-* Diário do Aluno
+* Autenticação do Diário do Professor

 #### Desktop

-* Finalizar o Front-End
-* Iniciar o Back-End do Diário
+* Finalização do Back-End do Diário Professor